stephengacheru/usehover.github.io/index.md

 Extra | Description
 --- | ---
 `operator_name` |
-`action` | Should match the action supplied by to the request. e.g. "send" `code` | Transaction confirmation code, many MMO's supply these even for balance checks etc.
+`action` | Should match the action slug by to the request. e.g. "send" `action_id` | Should match the action id from our supported operators page `code` | Transaction confirmation code, many MMO's supply these even for balance checks etc.
 `currency` |
 `amount` | Amount of money sent or recieved (note that balance is a separate field)